ForestGALES-fgr/fgr_LICENSE/README.md

 Finally, fgr and ForestGALES are primarily research tools.
 At present they are also under development themselves and any results produced are therefore subject to change.

+For any queries, please contact the fgr development team at: forestgales.support@forestresearch.gov.uk